daniethecreator/danielle_drogos_kickstarter-analysis/README.md

 ### Results Outcomes based on Goals
-For the Outcomes-based on Goals, it is safe to say that the first two smallest goals were the most successful and had the highest number of campaigns running or attempting to achieve a higher certainty that this result is valid.
+For the Outcomes-based on Goals, although the success and failure percentages dip and spike over the different amounts, a safe conclusion is that the smaller goals had a higher chance of succeeding, and larger goals had a higher chance of failing in terms of percentages.

 ### Data set Limitations